 |p||q||(p & q)||(¬p ∨ ¬q)||(p & q) & (¬p ∨ ¬q)|

 Again, this makes sense.
 If both p and q are true, it can’t be the case that at least one of them is false.

 Validity using Truth Tables

 We defined a valid inference as one in which it’s not possible for the premises to be all true while the conclusion is false.
 But that was a bit too vague.
 Now, we can be more precise by using truth tables to consider all the possible allocations of truth values to the atomic propositions in our premises and conclusion, and determine whether any allocation makes all the premises true and the conclusion false.
-We can now define validity, formally, as:
+We can now demonstrate validity, formally, using this theorem:

 To do this with a truth table, we simply create a table which includes all of the premises and the conclusion, and read along the rows to check.
 Suppose we have this argument: